cafe-desktop/croma/README.md

    etc. come from GTK+ theme.

  - Does not expose the concept of "window manager" to the user.
-Some of the features in the MATE control panel and other parts of the desktop happen to be implemented in croma, such as changing your window border theme, or changing your window navigation shortcuts, but the user doesn't need to know this.
+Some of the features in the CAFE control panel and other parts of the desktop happen to be implemented in croma, such as changing your window border theme, or changing your window navigation shortcuts, but the user doesn't need to know this.